bulbil/jekyll-for-librarians/README.md

 - Cloud Cannon's [Jekyll Tips](http://jekyll.tips/)
 - [Jekyll Theme Repository](http://www.jekyllthemes.io/)
 - Michael Rose, ["How I am using jekyll"](https://mademistakes.com/articles/using-jekyll-2016/).
 A great overview of more advanced Jekyll-based web development workflows.

+---

+### _OPTIONAL:_ Developing Locally Using the USB sticks provided

+This requires that you have Jekyll installed!

+1) Copy `jekyll-for-librarians` to your desktop
+2) Using either Terminal or Command Prompt (or Git Bash), navigate to the project folder
+    - `$ cd [path]/jekyll-for-librarians`
+3) Try to run the following command
+    - `$ bundle exec jekyll build`
+4) If you don't have the bundler gem installed, you'll find it included in the project foler.
+    - `$ gem install --local bundler-1.13.6.gem`
+5) Now:
+    - `$ bundle exec jekyll build`
+    - `$ bundle exec jekyll serve`